denoland/fresh/docs/examples/using-usecontext.md

   _req: Request,
   ctx: HandlerContext,
 ): Promise<Response> => {
-  const complexValue = "this is complex";
+  const complexValue = "this is an expensive value to compute";
   return await ctx.render(complexValue);
 };